-- Educators respect each child's need for sleep and rest. - The MOOSH library is dedicated for children who need a place to sleep or rest. - A child may choose to sleep or rest in another area being supervised by educators. - Cushions and blankets are available for use during sleep and rest. - Educators must ensure either the window or door is left open while children sleep or rest for air flow and better ability to hear the child. - Educators must regularly check on the child while they sleep or rest and attend to any first aid treatment of the child if needed.
+- Educators respect each child's need for sleep and rest. - The MOOSH library area in both the Hall and the MOOSH Room are dedicated for children who need a place to sleep, rest or relax. - A child may choose to sleep or rest in another area being supervised by educators. - Cushions and blankets are available for use during sleep and rest. - Educators must ensure either the window or door is left open while children sleep or rest for air flow and better ability to hear the child. - Educators must regularly check on the child while they sleep or rest and attend to any first aid treatment of the child if needed.